kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 ### npm init and exec
 `npm init <initializer>` can be used to set up a npm package. `initializer` in this case is an npm package named `create-<initializer>`, which will be installed by `npm exec`.
 The init command is transformed to a corresponding `npm exec` operation like `npm init foo` -> `npm exec create-foo`.
 Another example is `npm init react-app myapp`, which is same as `npx create-react-app myapp`.
 If the initializer is omitted (by just calling `npm init`), init will fall back to legacy init behavior.
 It will ask you a bunch of questions, and then write a `package.json` for you.
 You can also use `-y/--yes` to skip the questionnaire altogether.

+> `npm create` is an alias for `npm init`.
+Check more about `npm init --help`.

 npm 7 introduced the new `npm exec` command which, like npx, provided an easy way to run npm scripts on the fly.
 If the package is not present in the local project dependencies, `npm exec` installs the required package and its dependencies to a folder in the npm cache.
-With the introduction of `npm exec`, npx had been rewritten to use `npm exec` under the hood in a backwards compatible way.
+With the introduction of `npm exec`, npx had been rewritten to use `npm exec` under the hood in a backwards compatible way, and the standalone `npx` package deprecated at that time.

-> `npm create` is an alias for `npm init`.
-Check more about `npm init --help`.
+> To prevent security and user-experience problems from mistyping package names, `npx` prompts before installing anything.
+Suppress this prompt with the `-y` or `--yes` option.

 ### npm link
 1. Run `npm link` from your `MyModule` directory: this will create a global package `{prefix}/node/{version}/lib/node_modules/<package>` symlinked to the `MyModule` directory.